 There are plenty of locations to get a prime, unobstructed view, but contrary to popular belief this does not include Tower Bridge.

 As well as being located much further down river from Westminster, the bridge is scheduled to be open at midnight meaning those who attempt to see the fireworks will be disappointed as they are caught behind the enclosed buildings either side of the river.

 There are plenty of other options throughout the capital, however.
-Despite some areas selling out, official tickets for the show from London City Hall are still available, including around the London Eye and Victoria Embankment to Temple Avenue.
+Official tickets for the show from London City Hall are now sold out for all areas, including around the London Eye and Victoria Embankment to Temple Avenue.
 For those intent on watching from a bridge, tickets are also on sale to view from Waterloo Bridge.

 Unticketed Central London locations for viewing also include the Monument, Bank and Cannon Street areas, St Paul's Cathedral, Millennium Bridge and Southwark Bridge.

-There's also still time to combine the fireworks with a fine dining experience and first-class entertainment by joining us on board P.S.
+If you're looking for a truly unforgettable way to see in the new year, there's also still time to combine the fireworks with a fine dining experience and first-class entertainment by joining us on board P.S.
 Elizabethan for our only ticketed event of the year.
+Tickets include a five-hour cruise on the Thames and a sensational view of the midnight fireworks display.
 More information on the evening can be found here.
 Please contact us today for more information if you would like to secure your group's place for this wonderful evening.